Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Framework and Problem Statement

-Now, we are ready to state the two main objectives of this paper: (1). transforming human demonstration into data that are compatible with the demonstration buffer, corresponding to the left column of Fig.~\ref{fig:framework}, and (2). train the optimal policy $\mathbf{f}$ using the demonstration buffer, as the right column of Fig.~\ref{fig:framework}.
-Our solutions to these two problems will be presented in Sec.~\ref{sec:human_data} and Sec.~\ref{sec:training}, respectively.
+The two main objectives of this paper are as follows.
+(1).
+Translate human demonstration into data that are compatible with the demo buffer, corresponding to the left column of Fig.~\ref{fig:framework}; (2) Train the optimal policy $\mathbf{f}$ using the demo buffer, as the right column of Fig.~\ref{fig:framework}.
+The solutions to these two problems will be presented in Sec.~\ref{sec:human_data} and Sec.~\ref{sec:training}, respectively.